Find Schools

 • Scientist

-In 2016, there was an estimated number of 1,500 jobs in the United States for Geographer.
+There were about 1,500 jobs for Geographer in 2016 (in the United States).
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Geographer by 2026.
-The BLS estimates 200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.

 undefined